 Every time your child starts working on homework without a reminder from you, your child earns a token and moves it from the bottom line onto the triangle.
 (When your child pulls on a token, the Velcro makes a nice “Rrriippp!!” sound, which your child may start to associate with success.)

 Say you and your child also agree that when the triangle is filled with all six tokens, your child gets to choose a tangible reward.
 (Try to limit rewards to two or three options.)
 Maybe it’s a small pack of Pokémon cards, or a trip to the ice cream shop, or having a friend sleep over on Saturday night.

 You can use a token board to encourage almost any behavior.
 But be flexible based on the needs of your child.
 For example, if your child loses interest easily, you may want to start with fewer than six tokens for a reward.

 You may also want to give tokens more frequently.
 For instance, you could give a token for every 10 minutes of homework rather than just once a night.

 At the same time, it’s important to not overuse a token board.
 You don’t want to become too dependent on giving out rewards.

 One way to do that is add your own positive reinforcement.
-Each time he earns a token (Rrriippp!!!), offer praise for his effort with eye contact and a smile.
-Soon, your praise may be enough to help keep him going.
+Each time your child earns a token (Rrriippp!!!), offer praise for your child’s effort with eye contact and a smile.
+Soon, your praise may be enough to help keep your child going.

-When used correctly, a token board can encourage your child to do his homework or behave in more appropriate ways.
-It could even encourage him to do his household chores!
+When used correctly, a token board can encourage kids to do their homework or behave in more appropriate ways.
+It could even encourage them to do their household chores!

 And when kids feel a sense of accomplishment, they’re more likely to take on new challenges.